alisapromthep/alisapromthep/README.md

 ✍️ Currently: Studying data structure and algorithms.

-🥜 Project: working on refracting and deploy reAction web application.
+🥜 Project: working on personal project: making reaction into a mobile app.

-🎨 Outside of computer: enjoy doing art work.
+🎨 Outside of computer: enjoy doing art work, play video games, discover new food (cook and restaurants).

 Technologies & tools